Botanism/Botanist/README.md

 #### Embedding

-This extension allow nay user to send a message as an embed.
+This extension allows any user to send a message as an embed.
 The color of the embed is defined by the user's role color.

 | Group | Command | Arguments |                         Description                          | Clearance |
 | ----- | :-----: | :-------: | :----------------------------------------------------------: | --------- |